microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 Enter [Solution Packager](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/compress-extract-solution-file-solutionpackager), which essentially takes our Dynamics 365 CE solution zip file and breaks it out into a logical folder structure that is far more friendly for version control.
 As you can see from the examples below our extracted solution provides far more granularity.
 This is a great solution for team development as your developers can pack and import a solution from the repository, then export, unpack and commit changes back to the repository.
 For more on the benefits of using solution packager check out the article [*Use source control with solution files*](https://docs.microsoft.com/en-us/dynamics365/customer-engagement/developer/use-source-control-solution-files) on Microsoft Docs.

-*Note: Solution Packager does not automatically handle merge conflict resolution.
+**Note:** Solution Packager does not completely remove merge conflicts but does make them easier to manage.

 #### Example zip file directory structure
 ![Example zip file directory structure](https://github.com/paulbreuler/d365-PFE-Blogs/blob/DevOps-Intro-Blog/media/devops/zip-file-dir-structure.png?raw=true)